GiuseppeMaggio11/ThesisManagement-Group13/README.md

 ## React Client Application Routes

-- Route `/`: Initial route.
-Unauthenticated users will not see anything in it.
+- Route `/`: Initial route that automatically redirects to login page
-Authenticated users will see buttons to access the various routes
-- Route `/login`: Route containing the login form
+- Route `/virtualclock`: Route containing the virtual clock
+- Route `/profproposals`: Route only accessible to authenticated professors.
+It contains the active proposals of the professor currently logged-in.
-- Route `/proposals`: Route containing the list of all thesis proposals relating to the degree of the logged-in student.
-It is accessible only to authenticated users and shows only basic information (title, supervisor and expiration date).
+- Route `/studproposals`: Route only accessible to authenticated students.
+It contains a list of all thesis proposals related to the degree of the logged-in student.
-It is possible to filter thesis proposals based on the content of a text field form
-- Route `/teacher`: Route only accessible to authenticated professors containing a button to create a new thesis proposal.
 - Route `/newproposal`: Route only accessible to authenticated professors.
 It allows them to create a new thesis proposal by filling all its informations (title, description, supervisor, co-supervisors, level, keywords, type, group, required knowledge, notes, expiration date, degree and if it's archived).
+- Route `/copyproposal/:idCopy`: Route only accessible to authenticated professors.
+It allows them to create a new thesis proposal by copying an already existing one.
+- Route `/updateproposal/:idUpd`: Route only accessible to authenticated professors.
+It allows them to update an existing thesis proposal by changing its fields.
+- Route `/viewproposal/:idView`: Route only accessible to authenticated professors.
+It allows them to see the details of a thesis proposal.
+- Route `/applications`: Route only accessible to authenticated professors.
+It contains a list of all pending applications from students for thesis created by the logged-in professor, grouped by thesis.
+- Route `/studentapplications`: Route only accessible to authenticated students.
+It contains a list of all applications made by the logged-in student, along with their status (pending, approved or rejected).
+- Route `/proposals/:id`: Route only accessible to authenticated students.
+It allows them to see the details of a thesis proposal and to apply to it.
+- Route `/requests`: Route only accessible to authenticated professors.
+It contains a list of all student requests for thesis supervised by the logged-in professor.
+- Route `/studentrequests`: Route only accessible to authenticated students.
+It contains a list of all requests made by the logged-in student.
+- Route `/newrequest`: Route only accessible to authenticated students.
+It allows them to create a new thesis request by filling the following informations : title, description, supervisor, internal co-supervisors.

 ## Docker Compose